goodyduru/goodyduru.github.io/_posts/2022-07-07-practical-oauth-part-one.md

 Once this request is successful, the client can record this token in the user session.

-Here's a simple implementaiton of this validation and request process (Github OAuth)
+Here's a simple implementation of this validation and request process (Github OAuth)

 ```python
     def callback(request):